gusaguiar/CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/README.md

 6. To deploy the Docker image to a production server or Kubernetes cluster, you can use a tool like Docker Compose or Helm to manage the deployment process.
 This will allow you to easily scale the deployment and manage the underlying infrastructure.

-Overall, packaging a model trained on AWS Sagemaker as a Docker container is a good way to make the model portable and easy to deploy to a variety of environments.
-By following these steps, you can create a Docker image that contains the model and all of the necessary dependencies, and then deploy the image to a production server or Kubernetes cluster for real-time inference.

 ### Batch Transform

-To create a batch transform that performs inference on the whole test set using a model that you trained on AWS Sagemaker, you can follow these steps:
+Creating a batch transform that performs inference on the whole test set using a model that you trained on AWS Sagemaker is a good way to quickly and efficiently perform inference on large datasets.
+By following these steps, you can use the AWS Sagemaker Python SDK to create and manage batch transform jobs, and monitor their progress as they run.

 1. Create an S3 bucket to store the test set and the output of the batch transform.
 You can do this using the AWS Management Console or the AWS CLI.
 2. Upload the test set to the S3 bucket.
 You can do this using the AWS Management Console or the AWS CLI.